bekkopen/Continuous-Delivery-example/README.md

 Example Java webapp infrastructure for Continuous Delivery
 ============================================================
-This is an example of a Java webapp project which supports techniques for continuous delivery of software into production.
+This is an example of a Java webapp project which supports techniques for continuous delivery.

 Core concepts are: